 T -TIME = One way to do your recommended 30 minutes is to work towards performing your chosen activity for a total of 30 minutes per day.
 This can be broken down and accumulated.
 You may begin with as little as 3-5 minutes each session and build gradually.

 T - TYPE = any activity that fits well into your daily life.
 For example: Walking, Vigorous housework, cleaning the car, dancing to music at home, structured exercise ( gym sessions, classes etc.) sporting activities (swimming etc.), yoga/pilates, exercise DVD’s.

 For a balanced programme you should also include toning exercises to increase muscle strength.
 If possible build up to 2 sessions a week.
 You should be toning all the main muscle groups, with low resistance, high repetition exercises.
-Again Rosemary's DVD's provide a balanced workout and we also have toning exercises on the “Exercise” section of our website.
+We have toning exercises on the “Exercise” section of our members website.

 Ensure your GP is aware of your exercise programme and that your blood pressure is being monitored regularly.

 Avoid high intensity aerobic exercise.